 - 1. There will be no reckless driving to or from school, on or near school property, near school buses, near school children, or with other students in or on the motor vehicles.
 No riding outside the passenger compartment, the bed of a pickup, on the hood, bumper or in the trunk of a vehicle. - 2.
 The student will park in a reserved area in the parking lot north of the high school cafeteria.
 No parking will be permitted in any other area.
 If the north lot is full, students will be instructed to park in the football stadium parking lot immediately off of Elm Street. - 3.
-Driving from the school grounds during the school hours or during the noon hour is not permitted unless prior special permission has been obtained from the office. - Sitting in parked cars or riding in cars during the school day or during the noon hour is not permitted.
-In addition. - Students are not to enter the student parking area during the school day or during the noon hour. - Students are asked not to arrive before 7:45 a.m. unless participating in a scheduled before school activity i.e. weights, club meetings, music practices, etc. Upon arriving, students should leave their cars immediately.
+Driving from the school grounds during the school hours or during the noon hour is not permitted unless prior special permission has been obtained from the office. - 4.
+Sitting in parked cars or riding in cars during the school day or during the noon hour is not permitted.